-- The information involved was your first and last name, along with your driver's license number, date of birth, and checking, credit, or debit card information on file with us.
-Your social security number was not involved. - We have no evidence the information was used for identity theft or other fraudulent purposes.
+- The information involved was your first and last name, along with your driver's license number, and date of birth.
+Your social security number, and any checking, credit, or debit card information on file card information on file with us was not involved. - We have no evidence the information was used for identity theft or other fraudulent purposes.